-- 0: Plot nothing. - 1: Plot brute-force result - 2: Plot additional theoretical transform pairs, and best inv. - 3: Plot additional inversion result (can result in lots of plots depending on spacing and shift) If you are using a notebook, use %matplotlib notebook to have all inversion results appear in the same plot. - Returns filter : empymod.filter.DigitalFilter instance full : tuple empymod.scripts.fdesign.save_filter(name, filt, full=None, path='filters') Save DLF-filter and inversion output to plain text files.
+- 0: Plot nothing. - 1: Plot brute-force result - 2: Plot additional theoretical transform pairs, and best inv. - 3: Plot additional inversion result (can result in lots of plots depending on spacing and shift) If you are using a notebook, use %matplotlib notebook to have all inversion results appear in the same plot.

-Best filter for the input parameters.

-Output from scipy.optimize.brute with full_output=True.
-(Returned when full output is True.)
+filter [empymod.filter.DigitalFilter instance] Best filter for the input parameters. full [tuple] Output from scipy.optimize.brute with full\output=True.
+(Returned when full\output is True.)